Kadaicha

-Kadaicha (also known as Stones of Death) is a 1988 Australian horror film directed by James Bogle who called it "just very commercial stuff".
-It was the last of four low-budget films made by producers Tom Broadbridge and David Hannay for the video market.
-It was shot in Sydney.
+Kadaicha (known Stones of Death in the U.S.) is a 1988 Australian horror film directed by James Bogle and produced by David Hannay.
+It was released on video.

 Plot

-A series of unexplained teenage murders occurs in an exclusive residential development.
+A series of unexplained of teenage murders occurs in an exclusive residential development.
+It is discovered that the development has been constructed on top of an old Aboriginal burial ground.